This document introduces a set of useful diagram types and a subset of ArchiMate elements.

 ArchiMate 1-2-3 is simple approach to utilize modelling within architecture work.
 This approach is based on smallest possible set of ArchiMate elements (figure below).

-The naming “ArchiMate 1-2-3” stands for “three layers, two aspects, one holistic wholeness”.
+The naming “ArchiMate 1-2-3” stands for “one holistic wholeness, two aspects (behavior and structure), three layers (business, application, technology)”.
 It is analogous to and compatible with Goal-Driven Approach (GDA) and Service-Driven Approach (SDA), as they all are based on ArchiMate Framework’s layers and aspects.

 The ArchiMate 1-2-3 is an easy as A-B-C, fast track for start using modelling for visualization in all the development cases in an organization.
 By starting small and keeping things simple, and then learning by doing, this approach can be extended smoothly with other ArchiMate elements.
 Modelling can be used as a supporting method for overall development.
 Architecture artifacts can be created with an appropriate modelling tool, and all the concerning documents can be produced from the tool – according to Model-Based System Engineering, MBSE (as introduced in the SAFe).
 It is good practice to start small and simple, and then extend the way of working – as the architecture- and modelling maturity evolves.
 ArchiMate 1-2-3 is based on the same diagram types as introduced in this document.